hafiz5998/Traffic-Density-Analysis-with-Machine-Learning/README.md

 DATASET: Traffic images collected from Malaysia Live Traffic Camera (Jalanow.com)

 Unique Approach: For this project, to improve the accuracy of the ML model of Traffic image classification, a Hybrid technique is applied where
 Deep Learning architecture is used as the feature extractor and combine with traditional machine learning Classifier.
+The extracted features will be passed to the classifier

 Example: DeepLearning(CNN) + SVM